 Safe Shores: The DC Children’s Advocacy Center is a direct service nonprofit organization dedicated to supporting and working directly with child victims of sexual and physical abuse in the District of Columbia.

-Stop Street Harassment: Stop Street Harassment (SSH) is a nonprofit organization dedicated to documenting and ending gender-based street harassment worldwide.
+Stop Street Harassment (SSH): Stop Street Harassment is a nonprofit organization based in Reston, Virginia, dedicated to documenting and ending gender-based street harassment worldwide.
 It started as a blog in 2008 and became incorporated as a 501(c)3 in 2012.
 We believe that street harassment impedes gender equality and must be taken seriously.
-Because street harassment is often an invisible problem (especially to people in power) and it is dismissed as being a “minor annoyance,” a “joke,” or the fault of the harassed person, our primarily focus right now is simply to document the problem and demonstrate why it’s a human rights violation that must be addressed.
-(Reston, VA)
+Because street harassment is often an invisible problem (especially to people in power) and it is dismissed as being a “minor annoyance,” a “joke,” or the fault of the harassed person, our primary focus right now is simply to document the problem and demonstrate why it’s a human rights violation that must be addressed.

 The Women's Center: The mission of The Women's Center is to improve significantly the psychological, career, financial and legal well being of women, men, couples and families, regardless of their ability to pay.
 Our clinical staff includes over 65 therapists and career counselors who provide more than 37,000 hours of counseling each year.
 For more than 38 years, we have grown along with the community we serve. +1 (202) 293-4580